 This action does not impose an information collection burden under the PRA.
-This rule does not contain any
+This rule does not contain any information collection requirements that require approval of the OMB.

 C. Regulatory Flexibility Act (RFA)

 I certify that this action will not have a significant economic impact on a substantial number of small entities under the RFA.
 This action will not impose any requirements on small entities.
 This rule listing sites on the NPL does not impose any obligations on any group, including small entities.
 This rule also does not establish standards or requirements that any small entity must meet, and imposes no direct costs on any small entity.
 Whether an entity, small or otherwise, is liable for response costs for a release of hazardous substances depends on whether that entity is liable under CERCLA 107(a).
 Any such liability exists regardless of whether the site is listed on the NPL through this rulemaking.